SSWConsulting/SSW.Rules.Content/rules/seek-clarification-via-phone/rule.md

 ---

-Sometimes you get a cryptic email and think... _"what on earth!?"_.
-In those cases, a quick call (on Teams or a phone) can solve most of your troubles.
+Sometimes you get a cryptic email and think... _"what on earth!?"_ In those cases, a quick call (on Teams or a phone) can solve most of your troubles.

 We've all received a cryptic email at some point.
-Replying _"I don't understand"_ is not productive.
+Simply replying _"I don't understand"_ is not productive.
 Call the person who sent the email instead.
 Chances are if the sender of the task couldn't explain the task well enough the first time, it's likely a voice conversation is needed to clarify the issue.

 <!--endintro-->